 You can sign into the Neptun Portal with your unique ID and password provided by the University upon enrolment.
 The Neptun system is the basic tool of study related administration, here you can sign up for courses and exams and can monitor your credit points and internships.

 Semmelweis University does not have a traditional campus, education and patient care are conducted in several buildings scattered all over Budapest.
 The contact information of all the University’s institutes, clinics and departments is available on the website and on the campus map.

-We warmly welcome you among the students of Semmelweis University celebrating the 250th anniversary of its founding!
+We warmly welcome you among the students of Semmelweis University!
 Please read and consider the following important information in order to provide a smooth running of the ceremony:

 The Students’ Union ensure that the interests of the University’s students are represented on all platforms.
 The elected members of the Students’ Union participate in the meetings of the Senate where they represent the students’ academic and social interests.
 Apart from the representation of students’ interests, the Students’ Union actively participate in the organization of events, such as the pool party, the ice carnival and the International Semmelweis Carnival.

 In addition to the student events, you can find other university events, scientific programmes and invitations to sporting events in the University’s Event Calendar.